Best Whiskey Books of 2024

 Whiskey lovers looking to improve their mixology skills will find lots of inspiration in top whiskey books.
 “The Old Fashioned” by Albert W. A. Schmid is a great choice.
 It’s a 128-page guide that explores the history and stories behind whiskey drinks.

 “Vintage Spirits and Forgotten Cocktails” by Ted Haigh is another great find.
 This 136-page book, released in August 2022, has 40 classic whiskey cocktail recipes and 10 new ones.
-It’s priced at $14.95, making it a budget-friendly addition to your home bar.
+Priced at $14.95, it’s a budget-friendly addition to your home bar.

 What makes these books special is their mix of practical recipes and interesting history.
 Haigh, a professional bartender, shares personal stories that make each cocktail come alive.
 Experts like Tara Nurin, author of “A Woman’s Place Is in the Brewhouse,” have praised the book.